 2 This does not apply to SEP IRA owners who reached age 70½ prior to January 1, 2020.
 These individuals must adhere to the previous rules and receive required distributions from their SEP IRAs.

-This article is prepared by Pekin Hardy Strauss, Inc. (“Pekin Hardy”, dba Pekin Hardy Strauss Wealth Management) for informational purposes only.
+This article is prepared by Pekin Hardy Strauss, Inc. (“Pekin Hardy”, dba Pekin Hardy Strauss Wealth Management) for informational purposes only and is not intended as an offer or solicitation for business.
 The information and data in this article does not constitute legal, tax, accounting, investment or other professional advice.
 The views expressed are those of the author(s) as of the date of publication of this report, and are subject to change at any time due to changes in market or economic conditions.
 Pekin Hardy cannot assure that the strategies discussed herein will outperform any other investment strategy in the future, there are no assurances that any predicted results will actually occur.